 The church was carved into the base of a large fairy chimney on the western edge of Göreme, close to Yusuf Koç Church.
-The entrance is on the eastern side of the fairy chimney that is 20 meters southeast of Nazar Borek & Café.
+The entrance is on the eastern side of the fairy chimney that is 40 meters southwest of Nazar Borek & Café.

 The dating of the church is uncertain.
 Noting various aspects of the church, scholars propose dates from the 6th to 10th centuries.
 The art and architecture suggest sometime around the 800s.

 Karşıbucak Church is a double-nave church, with the two rooms connected by a wide arched passageway.
 The builders included many decorative elements in the architectural form.